 Reserves how-to (for faculty)

-• The Library continues to accept print copies of required textbooks as donations and will process them for Reserve.
+• The Library accepts print copies of required textbooks as donations and will process them to place on reserve.

-• Purchases of print books resume, based on the considerations detailed in our policy below.
+• Purchases of print books can be requested, based on the considerations detailed in our policy below.

-• Educational Resources (OER) or utilize eReserves whenever possible.
+• Consider using Open Educational Resources (OER) or utilize eReserves whenever possible to help reduce costs for students.

 eReserves (electronic reserves) provides students with access to supplementary course materials, such as single chapters from books or articles from journals, magazines, or newspapers.